longhorn/website/content/docs/1.1.1/deploy/upgrade/upgrade-engine.md

 ---
-title: Upgrading Longhorn Engine
+title: Manually Upgrading Longhorn Engine
 weight: 2
 ---

-In this section, you'll learn how to upgrade the Longhorn Engine from the Longhorn UI.
+In this section, you'll learn how to manually upgrade the Longhorn Engine from the Longhorn UI.

 ### Prerequisites